russell-rozenbaum/GAN-Denoiser/readme.md

 <img src="images/archive/denoised_against_lowpass_06.png" alt="Denoiser Output Example 6" width="750"/>
 <img src="images/archive/denoised_against_lowpass_07.png" alt="Denoiser Output Example 7" width="750"/>
 <img src="images/archive/denoised_against_lowpass_08.png" alt="Denoiser Output Example 8" width="750"/>

+From this, we can see the variation in the generator's performance on denoising data from the validation set.
+For example, in examples 4, 5, and 8 the signal is denoised/reconstructed almost seamlessly, with minimal amounts of noise leftover and little to no changes in the each component's respective, original magnitude.
+In examples 1, 3, 6, and 7 we can see alterings in the strength of some components' magnitudes, and leaving some strange random-frequency artifacts leftover.
+In example 2, we see the denoiser completely deteriorate and collapse the signal into just a single sine wave.

 ## Setup